 In the fall of 2023, Salmon-Safe and Homestead Community Land Trust were awarded a grant from King County Waterworks to bring green stormwater infrastructure (GSI) on site to manage and treat stormwater of the roofs of the houses.

-Through the course of the summer there will be 6 Graƫtix Boxes (rain gardens in a box) and 3 Oyster Shell Barrels installed on site.
-These 9 bioretention amenities will treat stormwater flowing from the roofs, slowing it down, cooling it, managing turbidity and treating any contaminants from the roof or leaching metals from the solar panels.
+Through the course of the summer of 2024 six Graƫtix Boxes (rain gardens in a box) and three Oyster Shell Barrels were installed on site.
+These nine bioretention amenities treat stormwater flowing from the roofs, slowing it down, cooling it, managing turbidity and treating any contaminants from the roof or leaching metals from the solar panels.
 The amended soils in the boxes provide the microbial action that cleans the water making it safe for salmon once its released.
-The Graƫtix Boxes will be planted with native plants and are ADA accessible for resident maintenance purposes.
+The Graƫtix Boxes were planted with native plants and are ADA accessible for resident maintenance purposes.

-In addition the grant will provide for interpretive educational signage on the site.
+In addition the grant provided for interpretive educational signage on the site.
 The interpretive signage includes content in braille for site impaired individuals.
-Through the grant and crowd sourced donations there will be a Pollinator Bench water feature that catches the rain.
+Through the grant and crowd sourced donations a Pollinator Bench was installed and will have a water feature that catches the rain.
 These are also known as “Bee benches” which provide a shallow source of water for pollinators.
 Pollinators are key to having healthy habitat, and will support the flowers and vegetables grown in the resident gardens.

-Later this summer, Site Story will work with the new residents to install the stormwater features.
-We will also work with Tilth Alliance’s Garden Hotline, who will teach maintenance workshops for the Graƫtix Boxes and Oyster Shell Barrels; as well as provide resources for ecofriendly gardening.
+Site Story worked with the new residents to install the stormwater features.
+We worked with Tilth Alliance’s Garden Hotline, who taught maintenance workshops for the Graƫtix Boxes and Oyster Shell Barrels; as well as provided resources for ecofriendly gardening.

 Special thanks to Venture General Contracting.
-Their team will provide pro-bono services to hook up the boxes and barrels to the current downspout system and help install the Interpretive signs and Bee bench.
+Their team provided pro-bono services to hook up the boxes and barrels to the current downspout system and helped install the Interpretive signs and Bee bench.
 Venture is a Salmon-Safe accredited contractor.